 Employment and Training

 A good job is the first step to helping people move from poverty to economic stability.
-At Rural Resources, we train job seekers to join the workforce and then help them find and keep good jobs.
+We train job seekers to join the workforce and then help them find and keep good jobs.
 Working hand-in-hand with other partner agencies in the Workforce Development Council, we can link workers with training, resources and support to launch them into full-time living wage jobs.
 Through Workforce Innovation and Opportunity Act (WIOA) funding, Rural Resources Employment and Training programs serve eligible youth and adults ages 14 and older, with the majority of our funding directed to those age 16 and older.

 For participants without a high school diploma or GED, we connect them with (and pay for) GED prep classes and/or materials and GED testing fees.

 Labor Market Research and Career Exploration